Not2Savage/verodin-project/verodin-test/README.md

 The choice of instructional format is up to you.
 Simplicity and clarity are preferred over flash and art.
 As an example, Markdown would be preferable to animated slides.
 Conversely if you feel animated slides and video are essential to your communication, you may submit them.

-Next we will setup a fixture which in TestCafe will organize our tests into a certain category for the tests to run.
-For this type the line `fixture(test description)` underneath the import function.
-In here we can configure what things we want our tests to use, for example typing `.page(URL)` it will tell all subsequent tests to go to the page set in the fixture when they load.

 ---
 # Test Goal